 The conversion of farmland for residential and commercial development often reduces valuable habitat for wildlife, especially grassland birds.
 In addition, modern farming practices have resulted in the intensification of mechanized farming practices and the expansion of areas cleared for crop agriculture.
 Consequently, much natural vegetation providing wildlife habitat in grasslands, wetlands, fallow areas, riparian corridors, hedgerows and forest edges has been cleared.
 Table 26 lists stresses to wildlife habitat in agricultural areas and conservation actions to address them.

-In addition to these habitat stresses, Barn Owls suffer from poisoning by rodenticide, road collisions and demolition of old barns and other structures they occupy.
-American Kestrels are stressed by insufficient nest sites and nest site competition from European Starlings.
-Chimney Swifts suffer from chimney capping and the illegal removal of birds and their nests.
-Many grassland birds suffer nest destruction from mowing.
-Eastern Whip-poor-will are stressed by road collision mortality, and American Woodcock populations are impacted by hunting, particularly if the decline in migrants increases hunting pressure on the breeding population.
-Eastern Box Turtle are threatened by road collisions, disease, and illegal collection.
+In addition to the habitat stresses listed below, direct stresses include road collision mortality (Eastern Box Turtle, Whip-poor-Will), disease (Eastern Box Turtle), and illegal collection (Eastern Box Turtle).
+American Woodcock may be stressed if the decline in migrants increases hunting pressure on the breeding population.
+This could be addressed by adjusting federal and/or state hunting regulations.